 Cold wave in UP: Temp hits zero deg Celsius in Kanpur

-Bahraich recorded 0.2 degrees Celsius, Jhansi 1.8 degrees Celsius, Barabanki 1.6 degrees Celsius and Furstaganj in Amethi district 1.4 degrees Celsius, it said.
+Fatehpur recorded a low of 2.2 degrees Celsius, Sultanpur 2.4 degrees Celsius, Bareilly 2.5 degrees Celsius, Churk in Sonbhadra 2.6 degrees Celsius and Banda 3.0 degrees Celsius, the department said.
+The meteorological department forecast that rain/thundershower is very likely at isolated places over the state.

-Fatehpur recorded a low of 2.2 degrees Celsius, Sutanpur 2.4 degrees Celsius, Bareilly 2.5 degrees Celsius, Churk in Sonbhadra 2.6 degrees Celsius and Banda 3.0 degrees Celsius, the department said.
+Cold day to severe cold day condition is very likely at few places over the state, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)